Sonderzug nach Pankow: Political reception

 The disrespectful song lyrics upset Honecker.
 In August 1983, Lindenberg's advisor Michael Gaißmayer wrote a letter in an attempt to clear the air.
 Free German Youth (FDJ) leader Egon Krenz then invited Lindenberg to play four of his songs at an FDJ peace concert with artists from all over the world at the Palace of the Republic in East Berlin.

 On 25 October 1983, Lindenberg gave his first and only performance in the GDR until the Fall of the Berlin Wall.
 It took place at the Rock for Peace festival in front of 4,200 people in the Palace of the Republic, but Lindenberg did not sing "Sonderzug nach Pankow" at the request of the GDR leadership.
 A tour of the GDR planned by Lindenberg for the following year did not take place; the guest tour was finally cancelled in February 1984.

-Lindenberg's line in the song that Honecker secretly also liked to wear leather jackets was added in 1987.
+Lindenberg's line in the song that Honecker secretly also liked to wear leather jackets came true in 1987.
 He sent Honecker a leather jacket that year, which was answered by Honecker with a thank-you letter in which he described rock music as compatible with the ideals of the GDR.
 Furthermore, Honecker wrote that he would pass the leather jacket on to the Central Council of the FDJ so that they could give it to a rock fan.
 The letter also included a shawm as a gift for Lindenberg.
 Honecker had played this instrument during his youth.
 When Honecker was in Wuppertal on 9 September 1987 during a state visit, Lindenberg gave him an electric guitar with the inscription "Gitarren statt Knarren".
 (Guitars instead of guns.)